sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.4.3 (Unreleased)

+* Don't crash when a non-existent directory is on the load path.

 ## 3.4.2 (28 August 2014)

 * Properly detect the output format from the output filename for `sass-convert`.